 After your baby’s first year, we will continue to see him at 15 months, 18 months, 24 months and beyond.
 His doctor will stay with him until adulthood, and celebrate each milestone to come, just like in his first year.
 For mom and dad, we have various birth control options (intrauterine devices, depo, vasectomy, etc.) offered at all our clinics.

 At Sound Family Medicine, we love your little bundle of joy almost as much as you do, and we strive to provide the best care for him/her.
-If you are expecting, or a new parent looking for a pediatrician, click here for a list of our available providers who would love to care for your child.
+If you are expecting, or a new parent looking for a pediatrician, see our list of available providers who would love to care for your child.
 Please visit our clinics and hours page for more information including our extended hours (because we know baby doesn’t have an internal clock yet), driving directions and the nearest walk-in clinic.
-You can also learn more about us and our services here.